Reading time: 6 minutes

 - The Climate Hub supports the Oregon Post-Fire Research and Monitoring Collaborative, a group that facilitates communication of post-fire research and monitoring initiatives across diverse agencies and organizations in Oregon.
 The collaborative also develops valuable resources that improve accessibility to post-fire information.

-- Adaptation Resources for Agriculture: Responding to Changes in Climate in Alaska is a Hub workbook that reviews climate change effects on agriculture in Alaska and provides information to help producers adapt their operations.
+- Adaptation Resources for Agriculture: Responding to Changes in Climate in Alaska is a Climate Hub workbook that reviews climate change effects on agriculture in Alaska and provides information to help producers adapt their operations.
 Technology transfer specialists and producers can use this workbook to consider different strategies to increase resilience to weather extremes, improve soil health, and address climate-related challenges.

 - Climate change vulnerability assessments are useful to adaptation processes since these documents synthesize available science and knowledges about targeted areas.
 These assessments examine aspects of exposure, sensitivity, and adaptive capacity of key resources or systems to potential climate change impacts.
-Recent vulnerability assessments supported by the Hub include Climate Change Vulnerability and Adaptation in Southwest Oregon (2022) and Climate Change Vulnerability and Adaptation in the Columbia River Gorge National Scenic Area, Mount Hood National Forest, and Willamette National Forest (2022).
+Recent vulnerability assessments supported by the Climate Hub include Climate Change Vulnerability and Adaptation in Southwest Oregon (2022) and Climate Change Vulnerability and Adaptation in the Columbia River Gorge National Scenic Area, Mount Hood National Forest, and Willamette National Forest (2022).

 Tools, technology, and support